libraryofcelsus/Research_GPT/README.md

 Version 0.11

 -Research GPT now decides for itself if it should conduct a web search or not.
+Also serves as a showcase on how to implement simple tools.

 **Side Project of the Aetherius Ai Assistant**